General Relativistic Calculations for White Dwarf Stars: General Relativistic Hydrostatic equilibrium

-where $\mu_e$ is the number of electrons per nucleon, $H$ is proton mass, $h$ the Planck's constant, $p_F$ the Fermi momentum and $c$ the speed of light.
-The above equations are valid for all values of electron velocities, including the extreme relativistic region.
+where $\xi=4\sinh^{-1}(\frac{p_F}{m_ec})$, $K = \frac{\pi m_e^4 c^5}{4h^3}$, $\mu_e=A/Z$ is the number of nucleons per electron and $H$ is the atomic mass unit.
+These equations are valid for all values of electron velocities, including the extreme relativistic velocities.
+Substituting Eqs.\ (\ref{eq:eight}) in Eqs.\ (\ref{eq:five}) and (\ref{eq:six}), the following differential equations are obtained.